symonsajib/MembraneFlux_R/README.md

 # WaterFlux_R

-Find the water flux passing through membrane at different pressure :
+Find the water flux passing through membrane at different pressure:

 File Descriptions:
-trj_generate.sh ↦ Bash file to execute to automate water flux calculation over the simulation trajectories selection.dat ↦ To specify the area of the simulation box where we want to find out the change of water molecule number used by trj_generate.sh a1.c ↦ C script to delete incomplete water molecules (1 water molecule needs to be 3 consecutive atoms) selected with g_select used by trj_generate.sh
+1. trj_generate.sh ↦ Bash file to execute to automate water flux calculation over the simulation trajectories
+2. selection.dat ↦ To specify the area of the simulation box where we want to find out the change of water molecule number used by trj_generate.sh
+3. a1.c ↦ C script to delete incomplete water molecules (1 water molecule needs to be 3 consecutive atoms) selected with g_select used by trj_generate.sh

-conf.gro ↦ Initial Membrane Structure used by trj_generate.sh
+4. conf.gro ↦ Initial Membrane Structure used by trj_generate.sh
-trajall.xtc ↦ Simulation trajectory from MD simulation used by trj_generate.sh All the .itp ↦ All the forcefield files to compile MD simulation used by trj_generate.sh topol.tpr/topol.top ↦ topology informations to compile MD simulation used by trj_generate.sh index.ndx ↦ index file to comple MD simulation used by trj_generate.sh
+5. trajall.xtc ↦ Simulation trajectory from MD simulation used by trj_generate.sh
+6. All the .itp ↦ All the forcefield files to compile MD simulation used by trj_generate.sh
+7. topol.tpr/topol.top ↦ topology informations to compile MD simulation used by trj_generate.sh
+8. index.ndx ↦ index file to comple MD simulation used by trj_generate.sh

-atomnumber ↦ Output including the frame number of the trajectory and the number of water atoms in our specified regions Flux_Workbook.xlsx ↦ Calculation of flux from the atomnumber
+9. atomnumber ↦ Output including the frame number of the trajectory and the number of water atoms in our specified regions
+10. Flux_Workbook.xlsx ↦ Calculation of flux from the atomnumber

 Work Flow: